samumei/ddecompose/README.md

 the `|` operator.

 For decomposition based on reweighting, standard errors need to be bootstrapped.
 By increasing the number of `cores`, bootstrap computation can be parallelized, thereby reducing computation time.
 By default, 100 bootstrap replications are calculated.
-If `bootstrap = FALSE` (default) no standard errors are computed .
+If `bootstrap = FALSE` (default) no standard errors are computed.

 ``` r
 model_w_reweighting <- log(wage) ~